Kamisama Kiss: Anime

+The series has been licensed in English for streaming and home video by Funimation (later renamed Crunchyroll LLC).
+In Australia, the series was broadcast on the free-to-air television channel ABC3.

 Musical

-A stage musical adaptation titled Kamisama Hajimemashita: The Musical ran from March 21 to March 29, 2015 in Japan.
+A stage musical adaptation titled Kamisama Hajimemashita: The Musical ran from March 21–29, 2015.
 The musical stars Saki Terashima as Nanami, Ren Yagami as Tomoe, Keisuke Minami as Kurama, and Shōta Takazaki as Mizuki.
 Additional cast members include Mao Katō as Onikiri, Keita Tokushiro and Hiroki Takaoka double-cast as Kotetsu, and Juria Kawakami as Narukami.
 Akira Ishida made a cameo reprising his role as Mikage in voice.
 The musical had a re-run in 2016, with Yūta Higuchi re-cast as Mizuki, LinQ member Yūmi Takaki re-cast as Kotetsu, and Makoto Okunaka re-cast as Narukami.

 Reception

-Jacob Chapman of Anime News Network, describes Kamisama Kiss as a 50/50 cross between Inuyasha and Fruits Basket.
-The manga had 5 million copies in print as of March 2016.
+Jacob Chapman of Anime News Network describes Kamisama Kiss as a 50/50 cross between Inuyasha and Fruits Basket.
+The manga had five million copies in print by March 2016.